 Outbreak: The New Nightmare delivers an exceptionally fun Multiplayer experience, despite some balance issues and camera struggles.
 The hardships created by a tiny inventory, key management, and respawning zombies aren’t insurmountable, though they do require finesse and practice.
 I love that there are numerous characters to choose from, each with their own skills – not to mention you can level them up individually, and use skill points to buy boosts and bonuses; these can be edited and swapped at any time, which is a fantastic system.
 The graphics and sounds are dated, but in a nostalgic, charming way; this title is a way to revisit Survival Horror yesteryear and to do it with a surprising amount of content.

 Fans of the old Resident Evil franchise origins and the genre, in general, should give Outbreak: The New Nightmare a second look.
 The dated package and somewhat clunky mechanics might make it a better purchase on sale for most, but it’s certainly Wish List worthy.
-If you’re interested in watching my playthrough you can find the video of that coverage here.

 REVIEW CODE: A complimentary PC code was provided to Bonus Stage for this review.
 Please send all review code enquiries to email@example.com.